Welcome to today's edition of the Rush 24-7 podcast.

 And we may have arrived at one of these times.

-This is a this is an absurd statement that uh uh were it not for the fact that a lot of Democrats and that and their wacko base glom onto this and think, ooh, wow, this is terrific.
+This is an absurd statement that were it not for the fact that a lot of Democrats and their wacko bass glom onto this and think, ooh, wow, this is terrific, then almost would let it go.

-And we had Nancy Pelosi last week.
+You know, we had Nancy Pelosi last week.

 It's time to face the facts, Mr. President.

-I wonder if these Democrats and Liberals listen to their own words.
+I wonder if these Democrats and liberals listen to their own words.

 Time to face the facts, Ms. Pelosi.

-Cut and run lost the House.
+Cut and run, lost the House.

-Cut and run lost in the Senate.
+Cut and run, lost in the Senate.

 Every time you want to pull out, every time you want to put your votes to where your mouths are, you always don't get the votes.